 Archive for the ‘Nebula Awards’ Category

-Science Fiction and Fantasy Writers of America is proud to announce the nominees for the 2011 Nebula Awards (presented 2012), the nominees for the Ray Bradbury Award for Outstanding Dramatic Presentation, and the nominees for the Andre Norton Award for Young Adult Science Fiction and Fantasy Book.
-Novel Among Others, Jo Walton (Tor) Embassytown, China [...]
+Science Fiction and Fantasy Writers of America announces the nominees for the 2012 Nebula Awards (presented 2013), nominees for the Ray Bradbury Award for Outstanding Dramatic Presentation, and nominees for the Andre Norton Award for Young Adult Science Fiction and Fantasy.

-SFWA Active and Associate members, today is the last day to nominate for this year’s Nebula Awards.
-You may do that online with the Nebula Awards nomination ballot.
-Your ballot must be received by Wednesday, Feb 15th, 2012, at 11:59pm PST in order to be counted.
-Please nominate, and then help us encourage other members [...]
+SFWA Active and Lifetime Active members, today is the last day to vote for the Nebula Awards.
+You may do that online with the Nebula final ballot.
+Your vote must be received by Friday, March 30th, 2012 at 11:59pm PDT in order to be counted.
+Please vote, and then help us encourage other members to […]

 The Science Fiction and Fantasy Writers of America would like to award Clarence Howard ‘Bud’ Webster the 2012 Service to SFWA Award for his outstanding work on behalf of the organization.

 The Solstice Awards were created to acknowledge members who have had a significant impact on the science fiction and fantasy landscape.
 It is especially meant for those who have made a consistent, positive, major difference in the genre.

 Research is a lot more fun than writing.
 I could go on looking things up forever, and sometimes that’s a problem.

 Voting for the 2011 Nebula Awards, the Ray Bradbury Award for Outstanding Dramatic Presentation, and the Andre Norton Award for Outstanding Young Adult Science Fiction or Fantasy Book is now open to all SFWA Active and Lifetime Active members.
 Ballots may be cast from March 1 to March 30, 2012 11:59pm PDT.
 SFWA Active and […]